 Employees: If you are a close contact of someone who has COVID-19, have signs or symptoms of COVID-19, or have tested positive, follow the corresponding instructions here.

 Students: Please review the student information for testing and tracing.
 Students who are living on campus are required to strictly adhere to designated protocols.
-Students who are studying remotely and living off-campus are encouraged to follow designated protocols.
+Students who are living off-campus are encouraged to follow designated protocols.

 based upon the most recent public health guidance available from the Arkansas